zaiah-dj/dsmp/README.md

 ## Setup and Dependencies

 dsmp depends on SDL 1.2 (ancient, I know) and some sort of Unix subsystem.
+In other words, Windows users probably won't be able to run this, but Linux, BSD, and OSX users should be fine.

 To build dsmp, download the latest copy and run:
 <pre>